 Academic Decathlon is a state and national team competition that challenges students to strive for academic excellence.
 The program can be offered as an elective or as an after-school, extracurricular activity.
 The Academic Decathlon is considered one of the premier scholastic competitions for high school students and requires extensive reading to prepare for the ten events.
 Students are expected to participate in all events and are not allowed to specialize in any given subject area.

-If your students decide to pursue college credit for the class, your school program must start no later than October 1, 2021.
+If your students decide to pursue college credit for the class, your school program must by the set deadline (see calendar).
 Along with your expectations, they will also have to meet the criteria of the college class that will include guest speakers and other materials related to the subject area.

 What is a team?